The Singapore legal system is based on the English common law system.

-Under the RPA, there are restrictions on foreign ownership of vacant land or landed residential property.
-Save for landed homes in Sentosa Cove (situated on Sentosa island), any foreign purchase of landed residential property is subject to the approval of the government.
+Under the Residential Property Act (RPA), there are restrictions on foreign ownership of vacant land or landed residential property.
+Except for landed homes in Sentosa Cove (situated on Sentosa island), any foreign purchase of landed residential property is subject to the approval of the government.
 Subject to certain rules and conditions, foreign developers may acquire landed residential property to develop for sale.
 There is generally no law against a foreigner purchasing Singapore commercial property.

-As mentioned above in 2.2 Laws Applicable to Transfer of Title, transfers of title to registered land are effected by way of registration of transfer instruments with the Land Registry.
+As mentioned in 2.2 Laws Applicable to Transfer of Title, transfers of title to registered land are effected by way of the registration of transfer instruments with the Land Registry.
 All transfers of registered land are recorded in the Land Register administered by the Registrar of Titles.
-Title insurance is not common in Singapore, although in recent times there have been a few transactions which included title insurance.
+Title insurance is not common in Singapore, although there have recently been a few transactions that included title insurance.

 Buyers usually carry out title searches, which can be conducted online.
 Where the land is unregistered, title must be deduced by inspection of the title documents.
-Buyers of large buildings will typically carry out (either internally or by the appointment of consultants) a building audit and a technical inspection of the real estate to ascertain the state, condition and the structural soundness of the buildings, and encroachment surveys on the land.
-For industrial land, it is not uncommon for the buyer to carry out (or in some cases, require the seller to carry out) an environmental study to ascertain environmental contaminants on the land.
+Buyers of large buildings will typically carry out a building audit and a technical inspection of the real estate (either internally or by the appointment of consultants) to ascertain the state, condition and structural soundness of the buildings, and encroachment surveys on the land.
+For industrial land, it is not uncommon for the buyer to carry out (or in some cases, require the seller to carry out) an environmental study to determine whether there are any environmental contaminants on the land.

 Buyers will usually review sellers’ documents relating to, inter alia, title, tenancy information (if applicable), services contracts and building warranties.

 There is no legislation specifically requiring the provision of seller’s warranties.
-Real estate is traditionally sold on an "as-is-where-is" basis – ie, the seller does not generally provide any representations or warranties as regards the real estate.
+Real estate is traditionally sold on an "as-is-where-is" basis – ie, the seller does not generally provide any representations or warranties regarding the real estate.

 Where properties are large or transactions are complex, buyers will negotiate with sellers to provide warranties.
-The scope and extent of the warranties will depend largely on the bargaining powers of sellers and buyers.
-Typical seller warranties include:
+The scope and extent of the warranties will depend largely on the bargaining power of the sellers and buyers.
+Typical seller warranties include the following:

 If there is a breach of a warranty, the buyer’s remedies will be governed by the negotiated agreement between seller and buyer.